 If you wear contact lenses, these can cause problems and you will be asked to stop using them for one week prior to the procedure.
 This is because contact lenses can cause changes to the shape of the cornea, making it difficult to assess your prescription accurately.
 By refraining from wearing your contacts for a period of time in preparation for laser eye surgery, you will allow your eyes to return to their natural state and allow your surgeon to calculate the correct way to reshape your corneas.

-If you wear soft contact lenses: You will be asked to stop wearing your contacts for at least 1 week prior to your assessment for laser eye surgery.
+If you wear soft contact lenses: You will be asked to stop wearing your contacts for at least a few days prior to surgery.

 If you are a rigid gas permeable lens wearer: the length of time you’ll need to avoid wearing your contacts will be longer; at least 3-4 weeks before the assessment.